 Catholic health care in the 21st century faces a myriad of challenges.
 Among the most significant is the need for leaders who understand what it means to be part of the healing ministry of the Church – leaders who can work to ensure the vitality and integrity of the ministry into the future.
-Meeting this challenge requires leaders in Catholic health care who not only grasp the complexities of health care but also have a sound knowledge of the Catholic theological tradition that grounds the ministry.
-They must be able to communicate that tradition and influence the both future of faith-based health care and the broader systems as well.
+Meeting this challenge requires leaders in Catholic health care who not only grasp the complexities of health care, but also have a sound knowledge of the Catholic theological tradition that grounds the ministry.
+They must be able to communicate that tradition, as well as to be able to influence the future of faith-based health care and the broader systems.

 The program offers graduate-level education developing:

 - A strong foundation in the Catholic theological tradition particularly as it relates to the healing ministry of Jesus;

 - The ability to identify and implement organizational activities that sustain and nurture Catholic identity while working to bring about systemic change;